 - Humans can reverse entropy willfully.
 We choose how we will reverse entropy, and we do so almost infinitely.
 Or, we can evade such choices.

-Human life, then, is a cardinal value in the universe, making the restraint of human life a cardinal offense.
+Human life, then, is a cardinal value, making the restraint of human life a cardinal offense.

-I could go on at length (and did as recently as issue #105 of our subscription newsletter), but what’s noted above is really enough.
+I could go on about this at length, but what’s noted above is sufficient.
 The restraint of human creativity is the ultimate crime, and it is so pervasive, so huge, that allowing ourselves to see it is a major challenge.

 I’ll close with another passage from the same book by Chesterton: